WHAT IS SHORT-SIGHTEDNESS OR MYOPIA?

 * Walline J, Myopia control – a review.
 ECL 2016; 42 (1):3-8

-What are the symptoms of short-sightedness?
+What are the symptoms of myopia or short-sightedness?

-Short-sightedness causes objects further away to appear out of focus or blurred, which can affect your vision when you are driving, playing sports or trying to recognise people and objects at a distance.
+Short-sightedness or myopia causes objects further away to appear out of focus or blurred, which can affect your vision when you are driving, playing sports or trying to recognise people and objects at a distance.
 This can lead to eyestrain, headaches and fatigue.

 If you suspect you are short-sighted, use our search tool to find an Eye Care Professional near you to schedule an eye examination.
 The examination will determine if you are short-sighted and how much, and determine the prescription that you need for glasses or contact lenses to correct this.